 Langley offers a comprehensive program of recreational activities for children ages 5 through 18.
 The Youth Center is located in the housing area formerly known as Bethel Manor Housing complex.
 The Youth Center opened in 2010 and offers an environment your children will want to experience often.
 For up to date information on enrollment procedures and fees contact the Youth Center at 757-225-2606 or visit their website.

 Youth Programs at Fort Eustis is on post and provides youth with several activities and recreation opportunities.
 Membership for the open recreation program is free to eligible members.
 A year-round youth sports program is provided and centered around team and individual events that promote good sportsmanship, camaraderie, self-esteem and fun, as well as the basic skills of each sport.
 Programs offered include Little League Baseball, Fast Pitch Softball, Spring and Fall Soccer, Basketball, Cheerleading, Flag Football, Running Club, Volleyball, H.I.I.T. program along with Pitch Hit and Run Competition, Punt Pass and Kick Competition and Basketball Camp.
 We support the youth sports philosophy of the National Alliance for Youth Sports.
 For policies pertaining to the Youth Programs Sports Program, please refer to the Youth Sports Information Package.

-Start Smart program is offered for individuals 3 – 5 year olds, which consist of: basketball, cheerleading, soccer and baseball to include youth development.
+Start Smart development programs are offered for individuals 3 – 5 years old which consist of: basketball, cheerleading, soccer and baseball.

 For information to assist incoming youth at Ft.
-Eustis, please contact our School Liaison Officer Christine Stiefel at 757-878-4025.
+Eustis, please follow this link for the Youth Sponsorship Program or call 757-878-2662.

-For information on youth sponsorship please review the Bethel Youth Programs Youth Sponsorship Program Guide.
+For information on youth sponsorship please contact Langley Youth Programs at 757-225-2606.

 AF Services Space Camp